 Kehnemouyi is the author of several publications in the field of engineering education.
 He is currently serving a five year term as member of advisory board of Journal of Engineering Education (JEE).
 He has been a project team member in an ASEE initiative to promote broad-based discussions on the role and importance of engineering education within the society.
 The report entitled ”Creating a Culture for Systematic and Scholarly Engineering Education Innovation” is currently posted on the ASEE website.

 The focus for the Science, Engineering, and Technology (SET) area is on providing instruction and support services for students enrolled or majoring in SET courses.
-SET engages in the following activities that contribute to student enrollment, retention, and success:
+SET engages in the following activities that contribute to student access, retention, and completion:

 - provides high quality instruction in transfer, general education, and developmental courses to enable students to achieve their educational goals

-- encourages the continued development of professional and support personnel in the unit
+- encourages the continued professional development of faculty and staff in the unit

 - evaluates programs and operations to ensure that they meet student and community needs